Oakland Athletics relocation to Las Vegas: Background

 The Athletics' streak of success in the city in the early 1970s, known as the "Swingin' A's" era, saw the team win three straight World Series titles in 1972, 1973, and 1974.
 By the end of the decade, the team was in a full-fledged rebuild as Finley had considerably reduced investments into the team and many star players left to other teams via trades and the new free agency process.
 To save money, Finley severed the team's local television and radio broadcasting contracts, making it more difficult for fans to follow the team.
 Attendance plummeted at the Oakland Coliseum, reaching a low point on April 17, 1979, when only 653 fans attended a game against the Seattle Mariners.

 Finley, by this point, had begun to explore selling the Athletics to another buyer who would move the team from Oakland, with Denver and the aforementioned New Orleans as options.
-Louisiana Superdome officials pursued negotiations with Athletics officials during the 1978–79 baseball offseason about moving the Athletics to their facility, but Finley was unable to terminate the team's long term lease at the Coliseum and the A's remained in Oakland and the plot to move the team was effectively foiled.
+Louisiana Superdome officials pursued negotiations with Athletics officials during the 1978–79 baseball offseason about moving the Athletics to their facility, but Finley despite great efforts failed to terminate the team's long term lease at the Coliseum and the A's remained in Oakland, effectively foiling the plot to move the team to Louisiana.
 In 1980, Finley agreed to sell the team to a Denver interest in industrialist Marvin Davis, but when the Raiders announced their move to Los Angeles shortly after that same year, the city of Oakland and Alameda County refused to allow the Athletics to break their lease at the Coliseum.
 Finley was forced to sell the team in August 1980 to Levi Strauss & Co.
 CEO Walter A. Haas Jr., who promised to keep the team in Oakland.